 What does covenant faithfulness look like in such circumstances, where you need to break the law in order to fulfill it?

-To my mind, the Book of Ruth offers us one of the most poignant and tender answers to this specific question of any you will find in the Hebrew Bible: embrace always trumps exclusion, it seems to be saying.
+To my mind, the Book of Ruth offers us one of the most poignant and tender answers you will find in the Hebrew Bible to this specific question.
+Embrace always trumps exclusion, it seems to be saying.
 At least, if it comes down to a choice between the two, it does.
 Inclusion trumps rejection; and above all else, the path that leads to the most compassionate outcome for the most vulnerable is always closest to the heart of God, the God who insisted that the one who loves his neighbour has fulfilled the Law (Rom 13:8-10).

 So far in this series, I have been laying the foundation stones for what I have been calling an “integrative approach” towards same-sex sexuality.
 An integrative approach takes, on the one hand, the Word of God at its word (believing, for instance, that when God told the Israelites to have no relations with the Moabites, he meant it, just as much as he meant it when he told Israel to take care of the widows and the foreigners in their midst).
 But an integrative view also takes, on the other hand, our lived experience in a world that does not always fit neatly into the clear categories of Scripture (acknowledging, for example, that sometimes taking care of the widow and the foreigner might mean marrying a Moabitess).
 And then it attempts to integrate these two realities, seeking a wise way forward that honors them both.

 What might this mean when it comes to the question of same-sex sexuality?
-In coming posts I hope to get specific, but to give you a hint, I think it means something like this: honoring, blessing, and even celebrating the same-sex couples and LGBTQ people in our lives, even while we hold to our convictions about the what the Bible teaches when it comes to sex.
+In coming posts I hope to get specific, but to give you a hint, I think it means something like this: honoring, blessing, and even celebrating the same-sex marriages LGBTQ identities, even while we hold to our convictions about the what the Bible teaches when it comes to sex.
 If this seems like an impossible goal, I would refer you one last time to Boaz’s illicit marriage to Ruth, and its reminder that, if it comes down to an either/or, embrace is usually better than exclusion, and the most compassionate way forward is always the right way.

 Labels: integrative, LGBTQ, sexuality